|Send E-mail||Office: Hillyer 107||Phone: 585-3143|

 Dwight Pogue earned his B.F.A. and M.S. from Kansas State College and an M.F.A. from the University of Oklahoma.

 Professor Pogue teaches printmaking and drawing.
-He actively exhibits his work in national and international juried print exhibitions, such as the British International Print Biennale; the Norwegian International Print Triennial; and the Hanga Annual, Tokyo.
+He actively exhibits his work in national and international juried print exhibitions and is represented in various collections including Aetna Life Insurance, the Oklahoma State Art Collection, the Japan Print Association, Tokyo, the Philadelphia Museum of Art and the Portland Museum of Art, Oregon.
 As a Fulbright recipient, he taught at the Bradford College of Art and Technology in England from 1975-77.
-He is Founder/Director of the Smith College Print Workshop, which has brought noted artists to Smith to collaborate with master printers in producing limited edition prints since 1984.
-He has been invited to present the latest advancements in printmaking techniques at ten of the last twelve annual Southern Graphics Council International Conferences.
+He is Founder/Director of the annual Smith College Print Workshop, which has brought noted artists to Smith to collaborate with master printers in producing limited edition prints since 1984.